ryn3/last-spotify/README.md

 # last-spotify

 This app creates Spotify playlists based on your Last.fm scrobbles.
+Input a scrobble date-range and a tag (genre/subgenre) to retrieve your songs for your playlist.
+The app by default filters any duplicates.

 **Using this app requires that you have at least some scrobbles, as the playlists only contains previously played songs**